Mewsen/folder-sync/README.md

 * Uses `rsync -av --delete` to mirror the main folder:

   * `--delete` will remove files from the backup that don’t exist in the main.
-  * `.file-sync` is excluded from syncing to avoid role overwrites.
+  * `.folder-sync` is excluded from syncing to avoid role overwrites.